 "I have had a continuing problem with leg ulcers for about twenty years.
-Recently I've had a problem with two leg ulcers for about five months, and after trying all the tricks I've learned over the years with no positive results, I went to a well-known wound clinic about three months ago to see what they could do.
+I recently had a problem with two leg ulcers for about five months, and after trying all the tricks I've learned over the years with no positive results, I went to a well-known wound clinic about three months ago to see what they could do.

-They tried everything they knew, including some kind of skin patches that cost $2000 an application with no positive results.
-After watching a news show on the benefits of breast milk on healing wounds, I acquired some fresh milk from my daughter, who is breastfeeding my grandson, and figured I'd give it a try.
+They tried everything they knew, including some skin patches that cost $2000 an application with no positive results.
+After watching a news show on the benefits of breast milk on healing wounds, I acquired some fresh milk from my daughter, who is breastfeeding my grandson, and figured I'd try it.

 I saw a positive change in my ulcers in twenty-four hours.
 On the second day, they started to have a burning sensation as the nerves seemed to wake up.

 In two weeks, both ulcers were completely healed.
 My wound doctor was amazed at the quickness of the healing.
 The milk I used was always fresh and never frozen.

-I will be freezing some milk for future use as I am certain I will have ulcers sometime in the future and will find out then if frozen milk still works its magic."
+I will be freezing some milk for future use as I am certain I will have ulcers sometime in the future and will find out if frozen milk still works its magic."